-As leaders in blood and cancer research, physicians and scientists from Dana-Farber Cancer Institute and Dana-Farber/Boston Children's Cancer and Blood Disorders Center showcased their advances in this field at the 56th Annual Meeting of the American Society of Hematology (ASH) in San Francisco, California, December 6-9, 2014.
+As leaders in blood and blood cancer research, physicians and scientists from Dana-Farber Cancer Institute and Dana-Farber/Boston Children's Cancer and Blood Disorders Center showcased their advances at the 57th Annual Meeting of the American Society of Hematology (ASH) in Orlando, Florida, in December of 2015.

-As the premier conference in the field, the ASH Annual Meeting attracts more than 20,000 experts who share their advances in hematologic malignancies — including leukemia, lymphoma, and multiple myeloma — and other blood disorders.
+As the premier conference in the field, the ASH Annual Meeting attracts more than 20,000 experts who share their advances in hematologic malignancies, including leukemia, lymphoma, and multiple myeloma, as well as other blood disorders.

-At this year’s meeting, more than 19 renowned Dana-Farber and Dana-Farber/Boston Children’s experts in hematological malignancies and hematology shared their discoveries, innovations, and insights from their adult and pediatric research and clinical practice.
+At this year’s meeting, many renowned Dana-Farber and Dana-Farber/Boston Children’s experts in hematological malignancies and hematology shared their discoveries, innovations, and insights from their adult and pediatric research and clinical practice.

-At Dana-Farber and Dana-Farber/Boston Children’s, we’re proud of our leadership role — both at each Annual Meeting and in the Society itself.
-Dana-Farber/Boston Children’s pediatric oncologist David Williams, MD, is 2014 ASH president-elect.
-And Dana-Farber/BWCC medical oncologist Kenneth Anderson, MD, is 2014 ASH VP-Elect, and will become president-elect in 2015.
+At Dana-Farber and Dana-Farber/Boston Children’s, we’re proud of our leadership role – at the Annual Meeting, and in the Society itself.
+Dana-Farber/Boston Children’s pediatric oncologist David Williams, MD, is 2015 ASH president.
+And Dana-Farber medical oncologist Kenneth Anderson, MD, is 2015 ASH vice president and 2016 ASH president-elect.

-Dana-Farber experts presented exciting new research findings at this year's conference.
+Dana-Farber experts presented exciting new research findings at the 2015 conference.
 Presentations included: